pmelchior/proxmin/README.md

 converged = proxmin.pgm(X, grad_f, step_f, prox=prox_circle)
 ```

-Since objective function is smooth and there is only one constraint, one can simply perform a sequence of *forward-backward* steps:  step in gradient direction, followed by a projection onto the constraint subset.
-That is the essence of the proximal gradient method.
+Since the objective function is smooth and there is only one constraint, one can simply perform a sequence of *forward-backward* steps: a step in gradient direction, followed by a projection onto the constraint subset.
+That is, in essence, the proximal gradient method.

 If the first function is not smooth, one can use ADMM.
 It allows for two functions (the objective and one penalty) to be satisfied, but it treats them *separately*.
 Unlike PGM, the constraint is only met at the end of the optimization and only within some error tolerance.